javalenti47/Splunk_Public/README.md

 # Splunk_Public
+Public Repo for SPL containing items for public usage, please feel free to modify fields respective to your schema, if there's any questions feel free to email me at javalenti47@gmail.com.

-Public Repo for SPL contains the following information.
-These modifiers are free to anyone and are most helpful in working with Active Directory (AD) and Cerner Millennium data sources
+These modifiers are free to anyone and are most helpful in working with Active Directory (AD), SailPoint, and Cerner Millennium (EMR) data sources

   1. Regex/Rex library (so far)
      a. https://regex101.com/